emotiq/whitepaper/draft.md

 # 5. Token Generation Event

-Emotiq plans to raise $60M (million) in a two-phase token generation event (TGE).
-The TGE target has been carefully selected to enable us to reach our development milestones and jumpstart the Emotiq ecosystem.
-In total, Emotiq will generate one billion EMTQ tokens, distributed as follows:
+Emotiq plans to raise $60M (million) in  a combination of a private sale and  a public token generation event (TGE).
+The fundraising target has been carefully selected to enable us to reach our development milestones and jumpstart the Emotiq ecosystem.
+Emotiq will generate one billion EMTQ tokens, distributed as follows:
 * 15% sold to seed contributors (completed Dec 2017);
 * 14% sold during the pre-TGE (private sale);
 * 36% sold during the public TGE; and
 * 35% to be held by the Emotiq team, to be used as detailed later in this paper.

-Emotiq will follow strict KYC/AML procedures during all phases of the TGE.
-Funds raised during the TGE will be used to, among other things:
+Emotiq will follow strict KYC/AML procedures during all phases of the fundraising process, with funds used to, among other things:
 * Expand the the Emotiq ecosystem through educational programs;
 * Build a world-class in-house research team;
 * Explore the different implementations of smart contract languages and their usability, to accelerate blockchain adoption across the mass-market and enterprise; and